thcorre/apac-nog-grpc/README.md

 ### Deploying the Lab

-Use [Containerlab](https://containerlab.dev/) to deploy the lab.
+We will use [Containerlab](https://containerlab.dev/) to deploy the lab.

 This lab can be deployed using GitHub Codespaces.
+After clicking the below icon, wait for 2 minutes for codespaces to be ready.
+During this initialization, codespace will install containerlab and gRPC clients so that you are all set to run the use cases immediately.

 ---
 <div align=center>